 The direct and first-hand experience of Early Alert principles with more than fifty catastrophic events over a forty-year period, distinguishes Early Alert as the only provider of crisis, emergency, and disaster support services, whose counsel is based on practical considerations rather than prevailing theory.

 Early Alert’s highly qualified team includes experienced professionals from the public, private, and military sectors who have overseen all aspects of emergency management, business continuity, preparedness planning and training, response and recovery disaster and crisis management for private sector and all levels of Government.
 Our all hazards “boots on the ground” experience set us apart from others.

-Early Alert’s team has delivered specialist expertise during some of the most extreme and damaging sever weather events in US history, including Hurricane Andrew, which severely devastated portions of South Florida, the Hurricane Katrina causing wide-spread destruction for the Central Gulf Coast, the destructive EF-5 tornado that nearly wiped out the City of Joplin, Missouri, to the terrorist attacks on World Trade Center and Pentagon and Boston Marathon.
+Early Alert has delivered specialist expertise during some of the most extreme and damaging sever weather events and man-made disasters in US history, including Hurricane Andrew, which severely devastated portions of South Florida, the Hurricane Katrina causing wide-spread destruction for the Central Gulf Coast, the destructive EF-5 tornado that nearly wiped out the City of Joplin, Missouri, to the terrorist attacks on World Trade Center and Pentagon and Boston Marathon.